 - Under Voltage Lockout (UVLO)

-monitors voltage supplied to the Vcc pin
+monitors voltage supplied to the VCC pin

-and will cause the controller to shutdown
+and will cause the controller to shut down

 all channels if the supply drops to critical

 levels.

 - Over Temperature Protection (OTP)

 monitors temperature of the chip and will

-cause the controller to shutdown all
+cause the controller to shut down all

 channels if temperature rises to critical

 levels.

 - Over Voltage Protection (OVP)

 monitors regulated voltage of a channel

 and will cause the controller to react in a

 user specified way if the regulated voltage

 surpasses threshold level.

-- Over Current Protection (OCP) monitors current of a channel and will cause the controller to react in a user specified way if the current level surpasses threshold level.
+- Over Current Protection (OCP)

+monitors current of a channel and will

+cause the controller to react in a user

+specified way if the current level

+surpasses threshold level.

-- Start-up Time-out Fault monitors if a channel gets into regulation in a user defined time period
+- Start-up Time-out Fault monitors whether a channel gets into regulation in a user defined time period

-- LDO5 Over Current Protection (LDO5 OCP) monitor current drawn from the regulator and will cause the controller to be reset if the current exceeds LDO5 limit (155mA typical). - LDO3.3 Over Current Protection (LDO3.3 OCP) monitors current drawn from the regulator and will cause the controller to shut down the regulator if the current exceeds LDO3.3 current limit (65mA typical).
+- LD05 Over Current Protection (LD05 OCP) monitors current drawn from the

+regulator and will cause the controller to be reset if the current exceeds LDO5 limit

+LDO3.3 Over Current Protection (LDO3.3 OCP) monitors current drawn from the regulator and will cause the controller to shut down the regulator if the current exceeds LDO3.3 limit